-The Company refinanced its bank facilities in March 2021.
 As at 31 March 2021 the Company was funded by a fully drawn down £50,000,000 term loan and a partially drawn £5,000,000 revolving credit facility, both provided by Standard Chartered Bank and secured by fixed and floating charges over the assets of the Cheshire Salt Holdings Group.
-The facilities are subject to financial covenants which will be are tested semi-annually, from September 2021, and in the event any are breached would result in such amounts owed becoming repayable on demand.
+The facilities are subject to financial covenants which are tested semi-annually and, in the event any are breached, would result in such amounts owed becoming repayable on demand.
 The facilities are repayable in instalments, from March 2024.

 The directors have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the "Forecasts").
-These Forecasts take into consideration the expected continuing adverse economic impact of the COVID-19 pandemic.
-The directors have also prepared a detailed assessment of a severe but plausible downside scenario arising as a result of the COVID-19 pandemic and have considered the impact this would have on the Forecasts.
+These Forecasts take into consideration the expected continuing impact of very high energy prices and also the ongoing adverse economic impact of the COVID-19 pandemic.
+The directors have also prepared a detailed assessment of a severe but plausible downside scenario arising as a result of as a result of further increases in energy prices and other input costs and have considered the impact this would have on the Forecasts.
 The Forecasts indicate that, taking account of reasonably possible downsides, the Company will have sufficient funds, by utilising the bank facilities described above, to meet its bank covenant tests and liabilities as they fall due for that period.
+In the case of extreme downside scenarios, the directors note that Tata Chemicals Limited has indicated its intention to provide such support as may be necessary to allow the Company to continue as a going concern for at least the next 12 months.